Bunli

 Multi-step Setup

-handler: async ({ prompt, colors }) => {
+handler: async ({ prompt, colors, spinner }) => {

-console.log(colors.cyan('Welcome to the setup wizard!'))
+console.log(colors.cyan("Welcome to the setup wizard!"));

 // Step 1: Project details

-const name = await prompt.text('Project name?')
+const name = await prompt.text("Project name?");

-const description = await prompt.text('Description?')
+const description = await prompt.text("Description?");

-// Step 2: Framework selection
+// Step 2: Runtime selection

-const framework = await prompt.select('Framework?', [
+const framework = await prompt.select("Runtime framework?", {

 // Step 3: Features

-const features = await prompt.multiselect('Features?', [
+const features = await prompt.multiselect("Features?", {

 // Step 4: Confirmation

-console.log(`Name: ${name}`)
+console.log(`Name: ${name}`);

-console.log(`Framework: ${framework}`)
+console.log(`Framework: ${framework}`);

-const confirmed = await prompt.confirm('Create project?')
+const confirmed = await prompt.confirm("Create project?");

 if (confirmed) {